List of Neighbours characters introduced in 2006: Robert Robinson

-Robert Robinson, played by Adam Hunter, made his first appearance on 28 March 2006.
+Robert Robinson, played by Adam Hunter, made his first full appearance on 28 March 2006.
+The character's initial appearance, credited as "mysterious figure", was portrayed by body double Richard Swanson on 24 October 2005.
 Robert is one of three children born to Paul Robinson and Gail Robinson.
 Hunter reprised the role in 2017 for the five-part web series Neighbours vs Time Travel.
 Hunter reprised the role again two years later and Robert's return scenes aired on 15 July 2019, as Robert agrees to meet his half-brother David Tanaka (Takaya Honda).

 Ruth Deller of television website Lowculture, praised Robert, calling him the "best psycho the street had seen since, well, Michael Martin."
 She added "[He] ran off, hopefully to return and wreak havoc in the future."
 In late 2007, Deller called for the return of Robert, saying "RobRob [..] must return soon to cause havoc.
 Particularly if that havoc involves clearing out the cast of some deadwood as it did last time round.
 Good times."
 The Daily Mirror named Robert one of the "Top ten most evil soap villains".
 They said "Behind the chiselled good looks of businessman Paul Robinson's son, lurked the mind of a psycho – one who went to increasingly twisted lengths to slaughter the good people of Erinsborough."

 Robert is resentful towards his father for being absent and becomes withdrawn as he grows up.
 His sister Elle (Pippa Black) and identical twin, Cameron (Hunter) gang up on him and keep him away from their friendship circles.
 Robert hatches a plan to destroy his father and everyone close to him.
 The first part of the plan saw him plant a bomb on a plane, which Paul, Elle and other residents use for a joy flight to Tasmania.
 The plane explodes and kills three of Paul's neighbours.
 Robert causes a car accident, which leaves Cameron in a coma and Robert goes to Erinsborough as Cameron.
 Robert decides to target Dylan Timmins (Damien Bodie) and makes sure Paul is left doubting whether Dylan could be trusted.
 Robert causes some shelves to fall on Elle and Paul sacks Dylan.
 Robert then turns his attentions to Paul's girlfriend, Izzy Hoyland (Natalie Bassingthwaighte).
-When she is babysitting her nephew, Robert turns the gas on, causing Izzy to pass out.
-Izzy is saved by Lyn Scully (Janet Andrewartha) and Robert's plan fails.
+When she is babysitting her nephew, Charlie (Aaron Aulsebrook-Walker) Robert turns the gas on, causing Izzy to pass out.
+Izzy and Charlie are saved by Charlie's grandmother, Lyn Scully (Janet Andrewartha) and Robert's plan fails.